AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

 Record types can use discriminants to:

-* define multiple variants and associate each component to a specific variant
+* define multiple variants and associate each component with a specific variant
 * bound the size of array components

 For example, the log introduced in :ref:`State Abstraction` could be